9 Rules About Eating Japanese Food That You Must Follow

 Eat in the “correct” order

 You probably didn’t know there’s a recommended order for eating sushi.
 For proper etiquette, you’ll want to start with whitefish and lighter tasting fish, and follow with richer, more oily items, according to Jeffrey Elliot and Robby Cook, authors of The Complete Guide to Sushi and Sashimi.
 Think of it this way: You wouldn’t start with a full-bodied red wine with your salad, and then switch to a light red with your steak dinner!
+Make sure you know these steakhouse etiquettes before your next steak dinner.

 Don’t put wasabi directly into your soy sauce